CLV Sports Betting Calculator

 What Does CLV Mean in Betting?

-The value of CLV shows how favorable the odds you used on bets are compared to the final odds offered just before the sports event begins.
+Closing Line Value reflects how the odds used when placing a bet compare to the final market odds available just before the event begins.

 How Do You Calculate CLV in Betting with a Formula?

-The formula for calculating CLV is crucial for understanding the value of your bets.
+The formula for deriving the metric is crucial for understanding the value of your bets.
+For this you can also use the following EV calculator.

 In its simplest form:

-What is the meaning of a CLV calculation in betting?
+What is the meaning of a closing-price comparison calculation in betting?

 Example for calculating the CLV of your bets: